-Construction activities (e.g., fillings, channel relocations, streambank restoration, buildings, culverts, and bridges) in floodplains require a stream construction permit pursuant to KRS 151.250.
-An exemption exists for watersheds of less than one square mile (640 acres), except for impoundments and dams which again fall under KRS 151.250 for a permit.
+Construction activities in a floodplain or across or along a stream (e.g., fill, channel relocations, streambank restoration, buildings, culverts, and bridges) require a floodplain or stream construction permit pursuant to KRS 151.250.
+An exemption exists for watersheds of less than one square mile (640 acres), except for water impounding structures (e.g. dams or levees) or for any construction that does or may endanger life or cause severe damage to residential or commercial property.
+Contact the Division of Water, Floodplain Management Section for regulatory guidance (see Section VIII, Recommendations).

-All Agriculture Operations [401 KAR 10:026, 10:029, 10:030, and 10:031]:
+All Agriculture Operations [401 KAR 10:026, 10:029, 10:030, and 10:031]: All operations must meet Kentucky Water Quality Standards.